hse-project/hse/INSTALL.md

 * [xxHash](https://github.com/Cyan4973/xxHash) `>= 0.8.0`
 * [libpmem](https://github.com/pmem/pmdk)[^3] `>= 1.4.0`

-Note that by default cJSON, lz4, and xxHash are built as a part of HSE using Meson subprojects for performance and embedding reasons.
-To use system pacakges for cJSON, lz4, and xxHash, setup your build with the following:
+Note that by default cJSON and lz4 are built as a part of HSE using Meson subprojects for performance and embedding reasons.
+To use system pacakges for cJSON and lz4, setup your build with the following:

 ```shell
 meson setup build -Dforce_fallback_for=